mkoennecke/radfeschen-java/README.md

 I may fix bugs if I am interested and they are suitably well documented.
 No guarantees.
 I am overworked enough.

+## Why this Name?

+This name came about because I think that vegetable names are underused as names for software artifacts.
+Also: it is ridiculous.